OpenImageViewer/OpenImageViewer/README.md

 ### Notes

-* IMCODEC_BUILD_CODEC_DDS  is currently the only codec build flag that is enabled by default.
+* IMCODEC_BUILD_CODEC_DDS and  IMCODEC_BUILD_CODEC_ICON are currently the only codec build flags that are enabled by default.
 For a full set of image format support, enable any of the the IMCODEC_BUILD_CODEC_* cmake options.
 * Only 64 bit is officialy supported.

 #### Windows